-- Dip the paint brush in paint (1/3 the bristle length) and paint a newspaper page (several sheets thick) back and forth in an "X" pattern to break in... the bristles.
+- Dip the paintbrush in the paint (1/3 the bristle length), and paint a newspaper page (several sheets thick) back and forth in an "X" pattern to break in the bristles.

 - Look at the brush, and remove any bristles that are bent and sticking out by cutting off with a nail clipper.

-If you're using a paint pail such as the Handy Paint Pail, it will have a little magnet on the side of the pail.
-This little convenience allows the brush's ferrule to cling to the magnet, allowing the bristles to remain dipped in paint during your break in work.
+If you're using a paint pail, such as the Handy Paint Pail, it will have a little magnet on the side of the pail.
+This little convenience allows the brush's ferrule to cling to the magnet, allowing the bristles to remain dipped in the paint during your break in work.

 For intermediate storage of the brush—several hours or overnight—an easy way to keep the brush fresh is to wrap the bristles and ferrule in plastic wrap.
 Plastic wrap is cheap, easy to use and gets you a nice airtight seal, It offers better results than wrapping the bush in aluminum foil, as is sometimes recommended.

 Another technique, although it involves a bit more work, is to get a glass jar or paint bucket and fill it with the appropriate solvent for the paint you are using.
-This would be... water for a latex paint, and paint thinner for oil-based paint.
+This would be water for latex paint and paint thinner with oil-based paint.

-So now you're done with your paint job and want to clean up and store your quality paintbrush.
+Now you're done with your paint job and want to store your quality paintbrush.
 Here's what you do: